-Element 2 - Organization
+2.3.2 Element 2 - Organization

-The Public Works Operations Director is responsible for updating the organizational structure, SSMP implementation assignments, and SSO responding and reporting chains of communication, as needed.
+The Public Works Operations Director is responsible for updating the organizational structure and SSMP implementation assignments.
+The Director is also responsible for SSO responding and reporting chains of communication, as needed.

-Element 3 - Legal Authority
+2.3.3 Element 3 - Legal Authority

-The Public Works Operations Director is responsible for upholding the City's Sanitary Code and drafting new ordinances, with review and input from the City Attorney, as needed.
+The Public Works Operations Director is responsible for upholding the City's Sanitary Code and drafting new ordinances, with review and input from the City Attorney.

-Element 4 -Operations and Maintenance Program
+2.3.4 Element 4 - Operations and Maintenance Program

-The Public Works Operations Director and Public Works Engineering Technician are responsible for maintaining up to date maps of wastewater collection system.
-The Water and Sewer Operations Manager is responsible for prioritized preventive maintenance, contingency equipment and replacement inventories, and training for Sewer Division Maintenance Workers.
-The Public Works Operations Director, City Engineering and Planning are responsible for developing a rehabilitation and replacement plan to address short and long term collection system deficiencies.
+The Public Works Operations Director is responsible for maintaining up to date maps of wastewater collection system.
+The Water and Sewer Operations Manager is responsible for prioritized preventive maintenance, contingency equipment, replacement inventories, and training for Sewer Division Maintenance Workers.
+The Public Works Operations Director, City Engineering and Planning are responsible for developing a rehabilitation and replacement plan to address short- and long-term collection system deficiencies.

-Element 5 - Design and Performance Provisions
+2.3.5 Element 5 - Design and Performance Provisions